 For decors, use plants and sandy substrate with smooth pebbles and stones.
 You need to mimic their original habitat of the wild, so have plants in your aquarium.
 I mean, lots of plants.
-Like I mentioned before, you need not worry about the tannins in your aquarium.
+As I mentioned before, you need not worry about the tannins in your aquarium.

-Some plants that Amano shrimp loves are Java Moss, Anubias, Java Fern, Water Lettuce, Cladophora, etc.
+Some plants that amano shrimp loves are Java Moss, Anubias, Java Fern, Water Lettuce, Cladophora, etc.

 Is Copper Dangerous To Amano Shrimps?

-Therefore, you need to avoid any copper-related decors in your aquariums where there are shrimps and snails or other invertebrates.
+Therefore, you need to avoid any copper-related decors in your aquariums where there are shrimps and snails, or other invertebrates.

 How Long Do Amano Shrimp Live?

 Amano Shrimp can live up to 3 years in captivity.
-In the wild, several factors are to be overcome by an Amano shrimp with its troupes.
+In the wild, several factors are to be overcome by an amano shrimp with its troupes.
 So the mortality rate is relatively shorter than a captive one.